dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 ```

 We can add queries to the function to retrieve past database states.
-For example, the follow code block adds queries to retrieve the user's greet count before and after it gets updated.
+For example, the following code block adds queries to retrieve the user's greet count before and after it gets updated.

 :::tip
 Don't forget to rebuild your DBOS application with `npm run build` before running it in the debugger.